xrdocs/virtual-routing/_tutorials/2022-08-23-xrd-with-docker-control-plane-and-vrouter.md

 ## Launch XRd using docker

 Before we begin, let's load the XRd images we downloaded from CCO into the local docker daemon.

+The image tarballs we expanded in [Part-1]({{base_path}}/tutorials/2022-08-22-xrd-images-where-can-one-get-them) are dumped below.

 ```
 cisco@xrdcisco:~/images$ tree .